Vious/leetcode_practice/problem1-50/ReadMe.md

 Code for Problem 21.
 (Merge Two Sorted Lists) to Problem

 For Problem 21.
 (Merge Two Sorted Lists), avoid for circular linked lists.

+For Problem 22.
+(Generate Parentheses), I implement two solutions.
+- Backtracing, which needs to take care of the number of left and right brackets in the recursive function.
+- Dynamic programming.
+First initialize n+1 empty vectors, and then set dp[0] as only "" starting string.
+Adding parens into previous results.